Playwright Inspector is a GUI tool that helps authoring and debugging Playwright scripts.

 There are several ways of opening Playwright Inspector:

 PWDEBUGenvironment variable to run your scripts in debug mode.
-This configures Playwright for debugging and opens the inspector.# Linux/macOS$ PWDEBUG=1 npm run test# Windows$ set PWDEBUG=1$ npm run test
+This configures Playwright for debugging and opens the inspector.# Linux/macOS$ PWDEBUG=1 pytest -s# Windows$ set PWDEBUG=1$ pytest -s

 Additional useful defaults are configured when

 - Default timeout is set to 0 (= no timeout)